tldr-pages/tldr/pages/common/histexpand.md

-# bash-histexpand

-> Reuse and expand your bash history.
+> Reuse and expand your history in bash or zsh.
 > More information: <https://www.gnu.org/software/bash/manual/html_node/History-Interaction.html>.

 - Run the previous command: